turingschool/try-turing/be-weekday/what-is-bee/index.md

 layout: lesson
 ---

-# What is Back-End Engineering?
+# What is Back End Engineering?

 <a href="../">Back to Curriculum Index</a>
 <br>

 ## Goals

-- Identify the key differences between Front-End and Back-End engineering
+- Identify the key differences between Front End and Back End engineering
-- Categorize various technologies used in Back-End engineering
+- Categorize various technologies used in Back End engineering
 <br>

-## What is Back-End?
+## What is Back End?

-In a broad sense, Back-End engineering is concerned with managing and manipulating ​data​ (aka information).
+In a broad sense, Back End engineering is concerned with managing and manipulating ​data​ (aka information).

 Consider a website like <a target="blank" href="https://vcahospitals.com/">VCA Hospitals</a>.
 When we view the landing page, what are the parts we actually care about?
 Why did we come here in the first place?
 In the screenshot below, the light blue box outlines the opportunity for the user to get **dynamic data** that will have to come from _somewhere_.
-That _somewhere_ is what Back-End engineering is concerned with.
+That _somewhere_ is what Back End engineering is concerned with.

 !["VCA screenshot"](../assets/vca.png)